 \subsection{A solid wedge entering a thin liquid film}

 In this subsection, we briefly discuss a different thin film model, where a wedge-shaped solid enters a thin liquid film (cf. Figure \ref{fig3}) which leads to movement of the contact line and the formation of a meniscus.
 We briefly discuss here the thin film model in this situation, both, in the standard approach, i.e. with slip-boundary conditions, and in the approach of Shikhmurzaev.
-We do not give here the details of the derivation which will be presented in detail in future work, but rather state the limit models and discuss the main differences.
+We do not give here the details of the derivation, but rather state the limit models and discuss the main differences.

 \FloatBarrier We consider a (horizontal, two-dimensional) thin fluid film of thickness $H$ and a wedge-shaped solid which initially touches the film with an angle $\delta$ (cf. Figure \ref{fig4}) and then enters the liquid such that $\tilde h(t)= g( \frac{t}{t_0}\big)^\eta $ with $\eta >0$, where $\tilde h(t)$ denotes the distance between the tip of the wedge and the bottom of the liquid domain.
 Here $t_0$ is the time scale that characterises the motion of the solid wedge moving down.
 The particular case of constant velocity of the wedge corresponds to $\eta=1$, while the case of constant acceleration corresponds to $\eta=2$.
 As a consequence, the contact point moves and makes an angle $(\pi -\theta)$ between the liquid-solid and the liquid-gas interface.
 The liquid-gas interface is described by $y=h(x,t)$ and the liquid-solid rigid boundary is given by $y=\tilde{h}(t) +\delta |x| $.
 The free interface makes an angle $\tilde{\theta}$ with the horizontal plane (cf. Figure \ref{fig5}).
 Therefore, $\theta = \tilde{\theta}+ \delta$ and $\tan\tilde{\theta} = -\partial_x h$.
 To obtain the lubrication approximation, we need to assume that the two angles $\theta$ and $\delta$ are very small and of the same order, which means that the contact angle $(\pi -\theta)$ is close to $\pi$ in this setting.
 Note that the thin film approximation would not be valid if $\delta$ is large.
 The contact points are given by $s_i = (\Lambda_i(t), y)$.